Control 2.2: Environment Groups and Tier Classification

 - Microsoft Learn: Environment Groups Overview

-- Microsoft Learn: Environment Group Rules
+- Microsoft Learn: Rules for Environment Groups (authoritative list)

 - Microsoft Learn: Managed Environments Overview

-- Microsoft Learn: Power Platform Administration
+- Microsoft Learn: Solution checker enforcement

 Advanced Implementation: Environment Lifecycle Management